danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - [ ] Style social icons into circles
 - [ ] Check propTypes on all relevant components
 - [ ] Invite other programmers to write articles
+- [ ] Stop the article changing when you refresh the page.
+Install Redux Persist
+- [x] Clicking on site icon or Home takes you to articles page 1
 - [x] Make recent article links work correctly
 - [x] Display recent articles dynamically
 - [x] Auto update footer copyright year with fallback